 EXW 300 Foundations of Exercise and Wellness.
-(3)
+(3) fall and spring

-Analysis of research in various disciplines which contribute to health promotion and wellness.
+Analyzes research in various disciplines which contribute to health promotion and wellness.
 General Studies: L/SB

 EXW 301 Concepts of Fitness and Wellness.
 (1)

 Guidelines for achieving health benefits of physical activity and other healthy lifestyles.
 Telecampus course.
 Not open to Exercise and Wellness majors or to students who have credit for EXW 325.